denislaliberte/sobriquet/readme.md

 ## Roadmap

-- generate variable in shell file
 - add a variable
+- persistance filter by type
 - refactor to use abstraction for file operation
 - test bad csv file in persistance::get
 - generate reamde-rdoc from the reamde markdown